Dearborn Drug & Alcohol Rehab, Detox & Treatment Resources

 Dearborn, MI 48124

 Detroit, MI 48228

 SMART Recovery Meetings

-For some people, the secular approach that SMART Recovery uses is more helpful than the spiritually based 12-Step Program of AA and NA, which asks members to submit to a higher power.
+For some people, the secular approach that SMART Recovery offers is more helpful than the spiritually based 12-Step Program of AA and NA, which asks members to submit to a higher power.
 SMART Recovery’s 4-Point Program draws from scientific research and stresses personal motivation and responsibility.
-Some SMART Recovery meetings are public, whereas others are only open to private members of specific groups, such as veterans, women, young people or patients of a particular facility.
+Some SMART Recovery meetings are public, whereas others are only open to private members of specific groups, such as veterans, women, young people, or patients of a particular facility.
 Although anyone can attend public meetings, SMART Recovery asks you to contact the group’s facilitator first to make sure that that group is a good fit for you.

 2287 Holbrook Ave.

 290 W Nine Mile Rd.

 Plymouth, MI 48170

 If someone close to you is suffering from substance misuse disorder, you may wonder what you can do to help.
 Al-Anon and Nar-Anon provide resources and education for friends and family members of people struggling with alcohol and drug misuse, which can help teach you how you fit into the recovery process.
 You can also attend meetings with peers going through similar experiences, which can help you navigate your emotions.